Vivian-Lopez/Moving-Average-Strategy-Backtester/README.md

 # Moving-Average-Strategy-Optimization

-An educational and performance-aware C++ implementation of a simple momentum-based trading strategy, structured for further development in:
+An educational and performance-aware C++ implementation of a simple moving average trading strategy, structured for further development in:

 - ✅ Signal generation and testing
 - ✅ Backtesting and analytics integration